liquidprompt/liquidprompt/docs/config.rst

    :type: string
    :value: $CYAN

-   Color used for displaying a Python virtual env or Red Hat Software Collection.
+   Color used for displaying a Python virtual environment or Red Hat Software Collection.

    See also: :attr:`LP_ENABLE_VIRTUALENV` and :attr:`LP_ENABLE_SCLS`.